bryonbaker/beach-house/README.md

 ## 🐶 Pets 🐶
-⚠️ There are two bait traps that keep any pets away.
-They are in black housings to protect pets.
+⚠️ There are two bait traps that keep any pests away.
+They are in black housings to protect pets and wildlife.
 One is in the carport and one is under the verandah under the BBQ.

 Please 💩 clean up after your pets.
 Put pet waste in the green bin.